 Popsicles like this tricolored version for the Fourth of July and this version of homemade creamsicles are favorites among children.
 Especially among children who consume a nourishing diet that restricts the consumption of processed foods, the inclusion of brightly colored treats like this one help to offer a sense of dietary normalcy.
 While parents, like me, who avoid artificial flavors and colors can breathe a sigh of relief knowing that the bright colors come from real food as opposed to artificial colorings.

 Benefits of Milk Kefir

-- Whisk two tablespoons honey into one cup milk kefir until well-combined.
-Remove the single-layered popsicles from the freezer and prepare the middle layer by evenly distributing the sweetened kefir into a single layer in the popsicles.
-Once the milk kefir is exhausted, gently push blueberries into the layer of milk kefir and place the popsicles back into the freezer.
-Freeze popsicles for two to four hours before preparing the final layer.
+- Whisk the remaining two tablespoons honey into one cup milk kefir until well-combined.
+Remove the single-layered popsicles from the freezer and prepare the middle layer by evenly spoon the sweetened kefir into a single layer in the popsicles.
+Once you've used up all the milk kefir, gently push blueberries into the layer of milk kefir and place the popsicles back into the freezer.
+Freeze popsicles until the milk kefir sets, about two hours.

-- After the layer of milk kefir has frozen solid, pour the remaining raspberry puree evenly among the popsicles, and return them to the freezer until all layers are set.
+- After the layer of milk kefir has set, pour the remaining strawberry puree evenly among the popsicles, and return them to the freezer until all layers are set, preferably overnight.

 - To unmold the popsicles, hold the mold under lukewarm water for a few seconds until the popsicles release cleanly.